Achat-Dev/Nebula/readme.md

 # Nebula

-Nebula is a game engine written in C# using OpenGL via Silk.NET.
-At the moment it is more of a render engine though, because there is very little game logic code implemented.
+Nebula is a game engine written in C# using OpenGL via Silk.NET (at the moment it is more of a render engine though, because there is very little game logic code implemented).

 ## Features